MachineLearningLifeScience/poli/src/poli/objective_repository/drd3_docking/readme.md

 There are several requirements for running this objective function.
 We expect you to

 - have AutoDock Vina installed in the path,
-- have the `prepare_receptor` binary from the ADFR suite installed and in the path,
+- have the `prepare_receptor` binary from the ADFR suite installed and in the path.
-- have the `poli__tdc` environment created.

 The rest of this readme shows you how to do all this: